-Meetings with the RideSmart Commuter Solutions team may be held virtually or in person on a case-by-case basis.
-To schedule a meeting please email firstname.lastname@example.org, or call 301-883-5656.
+Meetings with the RideSmart Commuter Solutions team are currently being held virtually.
+To schedule a virtual meeting please email email@example.com, or call 301-883-5656.
 We look forward to assisting with your commuter questions and program needs!

-RideSmart Commuter Solutions works with employers to develop commuter benefits programs that help employees improve their commutes.
-Implementing commuter benefits programs has many advantages.
+RideSmart Solutions works with employers to develop alternative transportation programs that help employees improve their commutes.
+Implementing alternative transportation programs has many benefits.
 Employers that implement alternative transportation programs:

 - recognize improvement in morale and productivity,